DarrelTraballo/Scatter/README.md

 - [ ] UI and Menus [JUST MAKE BASIC UI, IT'S JUST A GAME JAM XD]
     - [x] In-Game Clock and Day Counter
     - [ ] xdd

-choice mechanic > have consequences can choose to pick scraps, kits, ingredients for food without going outside for shooter > risk of getting infected

-3rd person shooter:
-normal zombie-esque shooter
-mechanic: need scraps for weapon > if no scraps then no weapons

-looting:
-radio, med kit etc.,

-infect:
-% chance of getting infected
-% chance of healing
-let outside > die

-resource:
-radio > can communicate to other living humans > trade mechanic map > have access on parts of the map without travelling to unacessed location flashlight > if going outside during night time have vision on place else fog of war some food are poisonous due to infection rate > can die due to food poisoning some med kits are ineffective/anomalies

 day time cycle: night and day per 10 minutes